CrunchyData/crunchy-katacoda/appdev-wkshp/02-adding-data.md

 seeing all the random hexidecimal digits for most of the line.
 If you scroll up you can see this is for Cuming County, Alabama.

-The code book for the original data is located at :
+The code book for the original data is located at:

-_/data/crunchy_demo_data/boundaries/codebook_for_attributes.xml_
+*/data/crunchy_demo_data/boundaries/codebook_for_attributes.xml*

 but we don't have time today to really dig in on the codebook.